Brunch & Batter

 • 2 teaspoon chili crisp, plus more for drizzling on top

-• 1 tablespoon parmesan cheese, grated, plus more for garnishing
+• 1 tablespoon Parmesan cheese, grated, plus more for topping

 • salt and pepper to taste